absence of evidence

 summer feels like motion and sweat and emergence.

-new york is thick with humidity and i’m watching a murder mystery series based in scotland. rows of dimly-lit cottages on grassy hills vibrate in my shoulders.
+new york is thick with humidity and i’m watching a murder mystery series based in scotland. rows of dimly-lit cottages on grassy hills vibrate my shoulders.

-a woman who taught me many formative lessons — how to bike and how to swim and how to swallow vitamins without chewing and how to dip strips of toast in soft boiled eggs and how to laugh hard when you’re hurting — was scottish. the country’s folklore imprinted on my little heart and i always get a happy chill when i hear someone speaking with that wry lilt. i’d like to travel there with someone i care about, maybe stand on a rock and look at a sheep and feel in a place.
+a woman who taught me many formative lessons — how to bike and how to swim and how to swallow vitamins without chewing and how to dip strips of toast in soft boiled eggs and how to laugh hardest when you’re hurting — was scottish. the country’s folklore imprinted on my little heart and i always get a happy chill when i hear someone speaking with that wry lilt. i’d like to travel there with someone i care about, maybe stand on a rock and look at a sheep and feel in a place.

 in the past seven months, my ptsd/dissociation is the worst it's been in over eight years.

-i’ve had a major adrenal surge almost every day. it usually starts in my kidneys, a familiar squeezing of poison. then the ground slips and my chest tightens and then my arms numb and i feel like i have to sob and my breath falters. when this happens, i do what i know how to do. it helps.
+i’ve had a major adrenal surge almost every day. it usually starts in my kidneys, a familiar tightening, a squeezing of poison. then the ground slips and my chest tightens and then my arms numb and i feel like i have to sob and my breath falters. when this happens, i do what i know how to do. it helps.

 my therapist asks, could this adrenal activity be a manifestation of anger?